ervandew/eclim/doc/content/index.rst

 but :doc:`third party clients </relatedprojects>` have been created to add eclim support to other editors as well (emacs, sublime text 2, textmate).

-There are three primary usage scenarios in which eclim is designed to be used:
+There are two primary usage scenarios in which eclim is designed to be used:

 .. image:: images/diagrams/use_cases.png